-In the season four episode "Family Reunion" Francis was forced to spend all day with the kids, so he had enough and told them a story called "The Kids WHO COULDN'T PLAY BY THEMSELVES!".
+In the season 4 episode "Family Reunion" Francis was forced to spend all day with the kids, so he had enough and told them a story called "The Kids WHO COULDN'T PLAY BY THEMSELVES!".

-Francis: And the the little boy about your age was found hanging in the moonlight, strangled by his own intestines, and there was just enough life in him to say...
+Francis: And the little boy about your age was found hanging in the moonlight, strangled by his own intestines, and there was just enough life in him to say...
 YOU'RE NEXT!

 The entire A.A. episode.

 "Lois' Makeover": Fed up with Hal's cheating antics in basketball, the kids make a cheat of their own.
 They climb on top of each other to deny Hal access to their basket.
 When Hal predictably tries to jump over them, Reese hits him in the balls and the kids win the match.
 Topped off by Dewey's One-Liner.

 Dewey (in a deadpan manner): The future is now, old man.

 The fourth season episode "Boys at the Ranch", where Malcolm, Reese, and Francis are setting off a mass of fireworks at night.
 As the display winds down, Reese asks "How do we know which one's the Komodo 3000?"
 His question is answered a second later with a fireworks explosion so bright, it turns night into day for about five seconds.

 Francis (deafly yelling): DID IT SAY WHEN OUR VISION WOULD COME BACK?
 Reese (also yelling): BOX SAID TWO DAYS! (beat) Francis: TOTALLY WORTH IT!